 Credit: Nume Chnn / Shutterstock

-The main hub of the valley is Happo, where most of the luxury accommodation is found.
-The ski village has a great vibe and caters well to English speaking guests with a wide range of restaurants including Western style dining as well as plenty of opportunities to sample the fabulous Japanese food.
-Happo One, the ski mountain on your doorstep is the largest in the valley.
-Featuring wide open pistes, intersected with vast ungroomed sections making it a breeze to dip your skis into the deep powder.
+The main hub of the valley is Happo, where the majority of Hakuba's luxury ski accommodation is located.
+The ski village has a great vibe and caters well to English-speaking guests with a wide range of restaurants, including Western-style dining, as well as plenty of opportunities to sample fabulous Japanese cuisine.
+Happo One, the ski mountain located right on your doorstep, is the largest in the valley, featuring wide open pistes intersected with vast ungroomed sections, making it a breeze to dip your skis into the deep powder.

 - Favourite run: Olympic Course 1 on Happo One